 - A feeling of tightness or loss of motion due to discomfort

 Treating Wrist Tendinitis

 If you suspect you have tendinitis, your initial treatment should consist of avoiding the positions and activities that produce any pain.
-A course of conservative treatment is usually recommended.
-This includes rest and immobilization, possible splinting, ice, physical therapy and non-steroidal medications to reduce inflammation.
+We usually recommend a course of conservative treatment.
+This course includes rest and immobilization, possible splinting, ice, physical therapy, and non-steroidal medications to reduce inflammation.
 If symptoms persist, treatment by your physician may be necessary.
-This may include steroidal medication or injections, in conjunction with therapy.
-In severe cases, surgical intervention may be needed to correct any mechanical causes of the tendon irritation.
+This treatment regimen may include steroidal medication or injections in conjunction with therapy.
+In severe cases, You may require surgical intervention to correct any mechanical causes of the tendon irritation.

 Procedures that your pain management specialist may recommend and perform include: